CartoDB/carto-selfhosted-helm/customizations/README.md

 [set the secrets manually](#setup-redis-creating-secrets) and point to them from the configuration, or let the chart to create the [secrets automatically](#setup-redis-with-automatic-secret-creation).

+> :warning: In case you are using a Redis TLS with a self-signed certificate you should add an extra parameter named `externalRedis.tls_ca` which value it's the CA cert of the self-signed certificate in plain text

 #### Setup Redis creating secrets

 1. Add the secret: